edimuj/app-audioinput-demo/README.md

 5. Create a new Pull Request.

 ## Credits
+* Created by Edin Mujkanovic
-* The app is created by Edin Mujkanovic.
+* App icon is created by @richardbmx

 [Contributors](https://github.com/edimuj/app-audioinput-demo/graphs/contributors)